Smaller Homes And New Interior Trends

 For these reasons, an increasing trend of spatially optimised 1bhks ,2-2.5 bhks can be seen across the cities wherein all excesses and inefficiencies in terms of length, width and room height can be noticed.
 9 ft clear height has replaced the erstwhile 10 ft room heights.
 The 10 ft x 10ft bedroom with specifically located doors and wardrobe niches are almost a norm.

 Such homes almost mandate the use of lighter furniture with cleaner lines.
 Home styles prevalent in Singapore, Hong Kong, New York, now fit perfectly in the Indian home!
-Rightly so, for the well-traveled millennial buying new flats today.
+Rightly so, for the well-travelled millennials buying new flats today.
 This is further driven by international furniture players like ikea bringing in the modern home aesthetic into the Indian home.

-Purely in terms of layouts, multi functionality of furniture, optimization of storage beds, wardrobes, kitchens is a rising trend.
+Purely in terms of layouts, multi functionality of furniture, optimisation of storage beds, wardrobes, kitchens is a rising trend.

 For children’s rooms, an increasing trend on trundle beds with split levels or a bunk bed can be noticed.
 Split height furniture instead of complete wardrobes in light shades decrease the bulkiness while providing table surfaces to keep books, bags, laptops